coatyio/coaty-js/docs/man/communication-protocol.md

 Each communication client should subscribe to topics according to the defined topic structure.
 These subscriptions should be kept for the lifetime of the communication client.

-Associated User ID, Source Object ID, and Message Token levels should be treated as wildcards.
+Associated User ID, Source Object ID, and Message Token levels should be treated as wildcards when observing request events.
+When publishing response events, the Message Token level **must** equal the original message token of the corresponding request event.

+When receiving a request event, the Source Object ID has to be checked against the Source Object ID of the receiving component.
+If both Object IDs are identical, the received event **must not** be dispatched to the application, but has to be ignored.
+The objective behind this is to ensure that a publishing component is **not** receiving its own publications.

-Basically, the Event level is filtered to support event-specific subscriptions:
+Basically, the Event level is filtered to support event-specific subscriptions for observing request and response events:

 ```
+/// subscription for request events
 /coaty/<ProtocolVersion>/Event/+/+/+/

+/// subscription for response events
+/coaty/<ProtocolVersion>/Event/+/+/<Message Token of request event>/
 ```

+When subscribing to a response event, the Event topic level **must not** include an event filter field.

-When subscribing to an Advertise event the Event topic level **must** include the Advertise filter field: `Advertise:<filter>` or `Advertise::<filter>`.
+When subscribing to an Advertise event, the Event topic level **must** include the Advertise filter field: `Advertise:<filter>` or `Advertise::<filter>`.

-When subscribing to a Channel event the Event topic level **must** include the channel ID field: `Channel:<channelId>`.
+When subscribing to a Channel event, the Event topic level **must** include the channel ID field: `Channel:<channelId>`.

-When subscribing to a Call event the Event topic level **must** include the operation name field: `Call:<operationname>`.
+When subscribing to a Call event, the Event topic level **must** include the operation name field: `Call:<operationname>`.

 When subscribing to Associate events which are published by an IO router, the Associated User ID level should also be filtered (the readable topic option